 Skip to content

-Agent Actions will help enable your AI Agents to take actions in real world applications on behalf of your users.
-Scalekit automatically handles authorizing your users to grant access to third party applications like Gmail, Calendar, Slack, Notion etc and using our pre-built connectors and tool, lets your AU Agent execute actions like fetching emails, creating calendar events, updating notion pages, sending alerts via Slack etc.
+Agent Auth will help enable your AI Agents to take actions in real world applications on behalf of your users.
+Scalekit automatically handles authorizing your users to grant access to third party applications like Gmail, Calendar, Slack, Notion etc and using our pre-built connectors, lets your AI Agent execute actions like fetching emails, creating calendar events, updating notion pages, sending alerts via Slack etc.

-This quickstart guide will show you how to get started with Agent Actions in just a few minutes.
-You’ll learn how to set up connections, authenticate users, and run your first tools.
+This quickstart guide will show you how to get started with Agent Auth in just a few minutes.
+You’ll learn how to set up connections, authenticate users, and fetch tokens for your users

 In this quickstart, you’ll build a simple tool calling program that: